Andoramb/Nextion-wall-mount/README.md

 5. 3D printed case for the wall mount

+## Resources and SW:
+You can find the used resources in the repo.
+Basically none the SW and HW is actually *my* work:
+- Icons were exported from [Material Design Icons](https://materialdesignicons.com) - Thanks!
+- The weather pictures were taken from [Yr Weather Symbols repo](https://github.com/YR/weather-symbols) - Thanks!
+- For [Esphome](https://esphome.io): The basic descriptions from the site is **really** helpful.
+  - A lot of code from various github repos served as a base, tailored to my setup.

+## Something very important:
+**This display board is _not Nextion_**!

+This is actually TJC.
+And the HMI file will not open in Nextion Editor -> only USART HMI editor.
+I'm not sure if the project can be ported either way, but essentially the 2 editors are the same (chinese vs english...)

 I barely started this project, just for fun.
 As I'm no programmer, I still need to work on the coding, but the community comes in handy!